zahra141201/COLAS_portfolio/README.md

 In this portfolio, you will find:

 A. IFSBM_ROUSSY.html

 This file corresponds to the lab conducted during a course taught by Yoann Pradat, Julien Vibert, and Else Bernard at the IFSBM.
 The goal was to learn how to analyze TCGA data in R and apply classification tools through modeling, regression, and deep learning techniques.
+The file needs to be downloaded to be read.

 B. Signal_Processing